Im-Rises/NesEmulator/README.md

 ## Run tests

-The CPU good bahaviour has been tested with the `nestests.nes` test rom that you can find in the test_roms forlder.
+The CPU good behaviour has been tested with the `nestests.nes` test rom that you can find in the test_roms folder.

-A CMake test is set up to directly test the prog.
+A CMake test is set up to directly test the program.
 You can find it in the `test`folder and start it by typing the command below at the project root folder.

 ```bash
 ctest